tetracorp/dungeons-of-avalon/docs/_posts/2019-06-19-dungeon-format.md

 which level a staircase descends to.
 Many blocks have no subtypes and simply read 00, such as 0016 for a wall block.

+Squares can also have their highest bit set in order to signify that the player has encountered it before, i.e. adding 80 hex to the type value.
+In other words, if 00 is an empty square, 80 is a visited empty square.
+One of the DUNG files can often be found marked in this way.

 Each level in _Dungeons of Avalon_ is 50 squares wide and 50 squares tall, with 9 levels (five in the dungeon, and four in the castle).
 Each 100 bytes thus represents one row of the map, with 5000 bytes representing each level.
 The total `DUNG` file is 45000 bytes.
 It is stored unencrypted and uncompressed.
+Since it's stored twice on disk and once in each save file, 135,000 bytes or 15% of the entire disk capacity is used up just storing the game map.

 In _Dungeons of Avalon II_, each map is instead 32 by 32 squares, with 10 levels
 in total.
 The `DUNG` file for this is therefore only 20480 bytes.

-In _Dungeons of Avalon II_ exclusively, the map loops around when the player reaches the edge.
+In _Dungeons of Avalon II_ only, the map loops around when the player reaches the edge.
 A player who steps off the edge finds themself back on the opposite side of the map.